Kožlany: Administrative division

+Etymology

+Until the end of the 16th century, the town's name was written as Kozlany.
+The name was derived from the personal name Kozel.

 Geography

 Kožlany is located about 28 km northeast of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is at 481 m above sea level.
 The Javornice Stream flows along the northern municipal border.

 History

 Kožlany was probably founded during the reign of King Ottokar I between 1200 and 1230.
 The first written mention of Kožlany is from 1238, when King Wenceslaus I took the settlement from the monastery in Plasy and gave the monastery the village of Žihle.
 In 1351, it was promoted to a town by King Charles IV.
 King George of Poděbrady donated Kožlany to Jošt of Gusidle, and since then the town has been owned by various lesser nobles.

 The development of Kožlany was stopped by the Thirty Years' War.
 Even in the following decades, the town was plagued by troop movements, crop failures and high taxes.
 The town was then damaged by fires in 1768, 1773 and 1789.